Finland’s NATO membership: What’s next? - WTOP News

 SIGNATURES

-Finland sends its own acceptance document, signed by Foreign Minister Pekka Haavisto, to the U.S. State Department.
+Stoltenberg will then invite Finland to present Blinken with its own acceptance document, signed by Foreign Minister Pekka Haavisto.
 Finnish President Sauli Niinistö authorized Haavisto to sign the document.
-Either the Finnish Embassy in Washington or a Finnish government official will deliver the document.

 FULL MEMBERSHIP

-Once Finland’s membership acceptance document reaches the State Department in Washington, the country officially becomes a NATO member.
+Once Finland’s membership acceptance document is handed over, the country will officially become a NATO member.
+A flag raising ceremony will be held at 1330 GMT (1530 CET) in Brussels on Tuesday.

 FINLAND-SWEDEN